 Make the Lawn Healthy

-Lush, green, healthy grass can signal to buyers that the homeowner prioritizes the maintenance and care of the home.
-Homeowners who want to improve the overall health of their lawn in a short period of time can do the following:
+Lush, green, healthy grass are crucial to curb appeal and can signal to buyers that the homeowner prioritizes the maintenance and care of the home.
+Homeowners who want to improve their curb appeal and the overall health of their lawn in a short period of time can do the following:

 - Establish a regular watering schedule.
 Water the lawn deeply two times per week.